ResearchObject/ro-crate/docs/1.1/metadata.md

 4. (Meta)data should use [open standards from W3C], such as RDF and SPARQL.
 5. (Meta)data should **link** to other people’s data to provide context, using _URIs_ as global identifiers

-RO-Crate realize these principles using a particular set of technologies and best practices:
+RO-Crate realizes these principles using a particular set of technologies and best practices:

 1. The _RO-Crate Metadata File_ and _RO-Crate Website_ can be directly published on the web together with the RO-Crate payload.
 In addition, a data package (e.g. BagIt Zip archive) that contain the RO-Crate can also be published on the web.
 2. The _RO-Crate Metadata File_ is based on the structured data format [JSON-LD].